red-hat-storage/ocs-operator/README.md

 OCS requires at least 3 nodes labelled this way.

-When creating StorageCluster from the UI, the create wizard takes care of labelling the selected nodes.
+> Note: When deploying via Console, the creation wizard takes care of labelling the selected nodes.

 ### Dedicated nodes

 In case dedicated storage nodes are available, these can also be tainted to allow only OCS components to be scheduled on them.
-Nodes need to be tainted with `node.ocs.openshift.io/storage=true:NoSchedule` which can done from the CLI as follows,
+Nodes need to be tainted with `node.ocs.openshift.io/storage=true:NoSchedule` which can be done from the CLI as follows,

 ```console
 $ oc adm taint nodes <NodeNames> node.ocs.openshift.io/storage=true:NoSchedule
 ```

 > Note: The dedicated/tainted nodes will only run OCS components.
 The nodes will not run any apps.
 Therefore, if you taint, you need to have additional worker nodes that are untainted.
-If you don't, you will be unable to run any other apps in you Openshift cluster.
+If you don't, you will be unable to run any other apps in you OpenShift cluster.

-> Note: Currently not all OCS components have the right tolerations set.
-So if you taint nodes and do not have additional untainted nodes, OCS will fail to deploy.

-## Install
+### Installation

-The OCS operator can be installed into an OpenShift cluster using the OLM.
+The OCS operator can be installed into an OpenShift cluster using Operator Lifecycle Manager (OLM).

 For quick install using pre-built container images, deploy the [deploy-olm.yaml](deploy/deploy-with-olm.yaml) manifest.